SpacehuhnTech/esp8266_deauther/README.md

 **Can it sniff handshakes?**

-The ESP8266 has a promiscuous mode in which you can sniff nearly all packets, but handshake packets are dropped and there is no other way to get them with the functions provided by the SDK.
+The ESP8266 has a promiscuous mode in which you can sniff packets, but handshake packets are dropped and there is no other way to get them with the functions provided by the SDK.
 Maybe someone will find a way around this barrier but I wasn't able to.

 **espcomm_sync failed/espcomm_open when uploading**